Thomas Bailey (topographer)

-Thomas Bailey (1785–1856), was an English topographer and miscellaneous writer.
+Thomas Bailey (31 July 1785 – 23 October 1856) was an English topographer and writer.

 Biography

 Bailey was born in Nottingham on 31 July 1785.

-His education was received partly in a day school in his native town, and partly in a boarding school at Gillingham, Yorkshire.
-Afterwards he was for some time engaged in business as a silk-hosier.
+His father, Philip Bailey, was Nottingham Town and County Gaoler for twenty years until 1820.
+Prior to his appointment, Bailey Sr. was engaged in the hosiery trade.
+Bailey Jr.'s education was received partly in a day school in his native town, and partly in a boarding school at Yorkshire.
+For a short while afterwards he continued his father's silk hosiery business, before entering the wine trade, in which he eventually prospered.
+In 1832, he was trading as a vintner from Wheeler Gate.

 Politically liberal, he came forward in 1830 as a candidate for the representation of the borough of Nottingham, though was ultimately unsuccessful.
-In 1836 he was elected to the town council, and he continued to be a member for seven years.

-In 1845-6 he became proprietor and editor of the Nottingham Mercury, but his opinions were considered too temperate by his readers.
-The circulation of the paper declined, and in 1851 the mass of subscribers withdrew in protest at Bailey's views respecting the original error of the Ecclesiastical Titles Bill, and his prophecies of its inevitable failure.
-In the following year the journal declared bankrupt.
+In 1836, he was elected to the town council, and he continued to be a member for seven years.
+From 1845 to 1846, he became proprietor and editor of the Nottingham Mercury, but his opinions were considered too temperate by his readers.
+The circulation of the paper declined, and in 1851 the mass of subscribers withdrew in protest at Bailey's views respecting the original error of the Ecclesiastical Titles Act, and his prophecies of its inevitable failure.
+The newspaper was declared bankrupt the next year.

 In 1830, he purchased a mansion at Basford, near Nottingham, where he spent the later years of his life, engaged in literary pursuits and in the formation of a collection of books and engravings.